geneichinose/capstone_20_1_InitialReport_EDA/README.md

 b.
 Classifier with one-vs-rest
 4. Set up hyperparameter search ranges (these depend on which classifier)
 5. Grid search over hyperparameter
-a.
+..a.
 Use 5-fold cross validation
-b.
+..b.
 Scoring = ‘balanced_accuracy’
-i.
+..i.
 Balanced accuracy = (sensitivity + specificity)/ 2
-ii.
+..ii.
 Sensitivity = recall = TP / (TP + FN)
-iii.
+..iii.
 Specificity = TN / (TN + FP)
 6. Save the model to a disk file for later predictions
-7. Make a Pandas DataFrame table of scores and metric values
+7. Make a Pandas DataFrame table of scores and metric values ..a.
-a.
 Class precision, recall, f1-score
-b.
+..b.
 Accuracy
-c.
+..c.
 Macro average
-d.
+..d.
 Weighted average
 8. Compute the multiclass values for TP, TN, FP, and FN and plot confusion matrix
 9. Plot multiclass ROC and average ROC curves, compare AUC values
 10. When classifiers have clf.decision_function() method then plot the multiclass precsion and recall curves.